 Should I be concerned about what my macaw eats?

 Tending to the dietary needs of your bird is one of the biggest responsibilities you’ll have as a macaw owner.
 The truth is that what you feed your macaw will impact your bird’s health and happiness for decades down the road.
 Creating the right diet can keep your bird feeling and looking its best.
-In addition, being proactive about your macaw diet can potentially help you to avoid vet bills down the road.
+Besides, being proactive about your macaw diet can potentially help you to avoid vet bills down the road.
 Keep reading to learn what you need to know about pet bird food.

 What exactly does my macaw naturally eat?